BKHAM/android-mobile-gaming-apps-dataset/README.md

 ---

+The manuscript reports an overall APK collection period of March–April 2025.
+Exact app-specific collection dates could not be retrospectively recovered and are therefore reported as unavailable rather than inferred.

 ## Reproducibility

 The repository provides the supporting materials required to reproduce the static analysis reported in the associated publications.